Fred Catona: Direct response radio marketing

 Others since the 1920s have used direct response radio marketing but no full service (strategize offer, write commercials, produce the commercial, place the media and track response of how many people called or sent in money) agency was created until 1995 that strictly promoted the use of direct response radio marketing.

 The principals of direct response radio marketing are similar to all types of direct response marketing – direct offer to purchase direct from the manufacture, no middle man or broker.
 The theory is that because there is no middle men there will be lower pricing.
 For example, it is a common practice for a retail store to double the price for want they paid for a product before selling it to the public.
 Also chances are the retailer did not buy the product from a manufacture but rather from a broker who also had a mark-up on the product.

 Direct response radio marketing usually works directly with manufacturers.

-Catona today
+Later life

 Catona was the founder and chief marketing strategist of Bulldozer Digital, an advertising agency utilizing both direct response radio advertising and Catona's newest development called “Digital Convergence Marketing”, which generates leads to maintain contact with clients potential customers.

+He was active in community affairs, mentoring local entrepreneurs and service as a Big Brother.

+Catona died on May 31, 2016, due to injuries sustained in a car accident.